Round and Turn

 Conflict is Initiated by an action someone has stakes in preventing.
 Attacking is an obvious Initiating action but running when told not to move could Initiate a Conflict.

-After Initiating action is resolved all involved in Conflict make a Burden Test with Reflex.
+After Initiating action is resolved all involved in the Conflict make a Burden Test with Reflex.
 Those who succeed take their Turn before Adversaries, those who fail act after.

-• Adventurer can choose to delay their Turn to act after adversaries.
+• Adventurer can choose to delay their Turn to act after Adversaries.

 • Adventurer characters can take their Turns in any order within their Initiative group